softworkz/emby-wiki/Web-Socket.md

 Once connected and identified, you'll be able to receive the following MessageTypes from the web socket:

+#### ServerRestarting, ServerShuttingDown
+This will tell you when the server is restarting or shutting down.

 #### LibraryChanged
 Data = A library update info structure.
 See [LibraryUpdateInfo.cs](https://github.com/MediaBrowser/MediaBrowser/blob/master/MediaBrowser.Model/Entities/LibraryUpdateInfo.cs)